ibm-cloud-docs/devsecops/support.md

 # Getting help and support
 {: #gettinghelp}

-If you have problems or questions when using {{site.data.keyword.cloud_notm}} DevSecOps, you can go directly to the [{{site.data.keyword.cloud_notm}} Support page](https://{DomainName}/unifiedsupport/supportcenter) to review featured FAQs, view cloud status, or post questions on Stack Overflow.
+If you have problems or questions when using {{site.data.keyword.cloud_notm}} DevSecOps, you can go directly to the [{{site.data.keyword.cloud_notm}} Support page](/unifiedsupport/supportcenter){: external} to review featured FAQs, view cloud status, or post questions on Stack Overflow.
 You can also open a support case.
 {: shortdesc}

 * You can check the status of the {{site.data.keyword.cloud_notm}} platform and resources by going to the [Status page](https://cloud.ibm.com/status){: external}.